 Keep your online copy in the cloud.
-Fill in the Disaster Preparedness summary, on the next page, and submit to The Venerable Russ Oechsel, Archdeacon at the Episcopal Diocese of Texas so that we know you have taken this important step.
+Fill in the Disaster Preparedness summary, on the next page, and submit to the Ven.
+Russ Oechsel, Archdeacon at the Episcopal Diocese of Texas so that we know you have taken this important step.

-Let us know how we can help; do not hesitate to ask questions, make requests, and dig deeper.
+And let us know how we can help; do not hesitate to ask questions, make requests, and dig deeper.
 Additional resources and support are available to your parish.

-Go to https://texasready.gov/ for ideas to help your parishioners prepare their family.
+Go to www.texasprepares.org for ideas to help your parishioners prepare their family.

-Becoming prepared is one of the most important things a congregation can do.
-Preparedness is good stewardship.
-Preparedness builds resilience.
+Becoming prepared is one of the most important things a parish can do.
 We don't know what will affect us or when, but we can make provisions to ensure that whatever happens won't leave us hopeless or helpless.